callumsmits/rt1/readme.md

 #rt1 - software to make and render molecular movie animations
 rt1 is designed to make and render molecular movie animations.
-The software provides a framework allowing you to load and manipulate pdb files to easily generate movies.
-The software scales to generating and rendering scenes containing millions of atoms using GPUs to accelerate the rendering.
+The software provides a framework allowing you to load pdb files and easily generate atomic simulations rendered directly to movies.
+The software scales to generating and rendering scenes containing millions of atoms.
+It is multi-threaded and uses OpenCL on either GPUs or CPUs to accelerate the rendering.
+It will also automatically use multiple GPUs to further accelerate rendering.

+#Features
+- Generate and animate complex atomic simulations
+- Morph between states of a multi-state PDB file
+- Multi-threaded and uses OpenCL on multiple GPUs to accelerate rendering
+- Built-in ray tracer that can directly render movies
+- Can output to Apple Pro-res including alpha-channel for easy compositing
+- Ability to have atoms with intrisic (ie internal) lights, scaling to thousands of light sources

 #Examples
 - [ATPase top view with selective clip plane](https://youtu.be/b2W7l0rWg0w)